venashial/kite-cursor/readme.md

 ### Credits!

-Thanks to @guerrillacontra for their [rope](https://codepen.io/guerrillacontra/pen/zJaREd) and [canvas lib](https://codepen.io/guerrillacontra/pen/zJaREd) codepens.
+Thanks to [@guerrillacontra](https://github.com/guerrillacontra/) for their [rope](https://codepen.io/guerrillacontra/pen/zJaREd) and [canvas lib](https://codepen.io/guerrillacontra/pen/zJaREd) codepens.
 This project uses that source code but refactored to use Typescript and specialized functions.
+Plus the fun kite parts!